kaungmyat128/devops_coursework/Use_Case_Description.md

 We need to produce top N populated countries population report in the world that contains each country information and Capital City Name of each country.
 Database contains 'Country' table and 'City' table.

 <b> Success End Condition </b><br>
-A report is available for Data Analyst to view population report of all countries in the world.
+Exactly N number of Countries' Population will be returned.
+They should be top populated Countries around the world.

 <b> Failed End Condition </b><br>
 No report is produced.